shahv1057/blog/src/pages/random_forest.md

 **Offenses:** Use predictive analyses to make critical decisions such as deciding between going for it on 4th down, or choosing to kick a field goal.

-**Defenses:** use predictive analyses to understand opposing offenses and build defensive schemes specific to disrupt set offensive plays.
+**Defenses:** Use predictive analyses to understand opposing offenses and build defensive schemes specific to disrupt set offensive plays.

 ### Data

-I will be using Max Horowitz's NFL 2009-2018 Play-By-Play dataset from Kaggle and analyzing the data on Python.
+I will be using Max Horowitz's [NFL 2009-2018 Play-By-Play dataset](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) from Kaggle and analyzing the data on Python.
 I will be utilizing various Python data science and machine learning packages to supplement my analyses.

 ```
 import pandas as pd